arucard21/SimplyRESTful-Framework/SimplyRESTful/README.md

 A framework for creating a RESTful API.

-This framework provides a default implementation of a JAX-RS Web Resource (sometimes called an endpoint) that maps the more complicated [HTTP](https://tools.ietf.org/html/rfc7231)-compliant access to simpler [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functions.
+This framework provides a default implementation of a JAX-RS Web Resource (sometimes called an endpoint) that maps the more complicated [HTTP](https://tools.ietf.org/html/rfc7231)-compliant access to simpler [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functions.
 This has the benefit of providing standards-compliant as well as consistent behavior for your API without needing to understand the complexity of standards like HTTP.
-As API developer you only have to implement CRUDL functions which are much simpler and more concretely defined.
+As API developer you only have to implement CRUD functions which are much simpler and more concretely defined.
+This level of consistency in the API also allows for additional convenience and features to be implemented generically, with little to no effort required from the API developer to enable it.
 * The implementation is based on [JAX-RS](https://jakarta.ee/specifications/restful-ws/) and can be used with any JAX-RS framework.
-* It uses [HAL+JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08) as media type that provides a standardized structure for your attributes, links, embedded resources and hypermedia controls (sometimes called actions).
+* It allows resources to be represented as either plain [JSON](https://tools.ietf.org/html/rfc8259), with a custom media type, or as [HAL+JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08).
+The latter of which is specifically created for use in REST APIs and provides a standardized structure for your attributes, links, embedded resources and hypermedia controls (sometimes called actions).
+  * It only requires a single Java class for the resource and will use [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) to automatically serialize to either plain JSON or HAL+JSON using Jackson.
+  * If both representations are equally preferred, the API will default to plain JSON, as it the more familiar media type.
+However, the use of HAL+JSON is recommended as it is more suitable for REST APIs.
-* The HTTP methods are mapped to simple CRUDL functions (Create, Read, Update, Delete and List).
+* The HTTP methods are mapped to simple CRUD functions (Create, Read, Update, Delete and List by default).
 The exact details of how each of these methods should behave is provided in the accompanying javadoc.

 ## Usage
 ### Prerequisites